|Pick up||08:00 AM|

 Valley of the Kings is a remote valley deep in the limestone hills to the north-west of Deir el Bahri.
 Here are the pharaohs of the 18th, 19th & 20th Dynasties chose their eternal resting place.
 Here the most famous tomb of King Tutankhamen is situated.
 His tomb was found completely intact in 1922 by Howard Carter.
 The Valley of the Kings holds 63 registered tombs and recently 2 more tombs have been found.
 Your visit includes entry into 3 tombs, however if you wish to see either the tomb of Tutankhamen or Tomb of Ramses VI, there is an additional ticket cost.

-In the early morning you can do an optional activity Hot-Air balloon ride over Luxor.
+In the early morning you can do an optional activity Hot Air Balloon Luxor ride.
 Our wonderful day will start with early 5.00 am pick up from the hotel and sailing by boat to the west bank of Luxor.
 Let’s have an amazing ride of hot air balloon over Luxor, let’s watch spectacular sunrise as you have never seen before, let’s enjoy with the tranquility and peace while having a unique viewpoint which can only be provided by a hot air balloon, let’s see all sightseeing of Luxor from up.
-After the ride you will get a certificate and T-Shirt of Hot Air Balloon Ride.
-All the tour will take around 2 hours.
-Hot-Air balloon ride itself takes 45 minutes.
+The tour takes around 2 hours.
+Hot-Air balloon ride itself takes around 45 minutes.

 Abydos (the Greek version of the ancient Egyptian name Abdu) is situated on the western bank of Nile about 7 km west of the modern town Bolyana.
 It made its debut on the stage of Egypt’s ancient history even before the dynastic period & retained its aura of sanctity longer than any other site in Egypt.
 This was because Abydos was the cult centre of Osiris, Egypt’s most beloved hero and the central figure of the country’s most popular myth.